EgorLu/PythonForNoobs/concepts/slicing.md

 **Important:**

-- The *start* element is inclussive, which means that it will be included in the sub-list.
+- The *start* element is inclusive, which means that it will be included in the sub-list.
 - The *end* element is exclusive, which menas that it won't be included in the sub-list.
 - The *step* element is equals to 1 be default and doesn't need to be written always.